Last Updated: Jun 11, 2015

 Quinnipiac University

-The financial aid process for undergraduate students centers around two forms: the FAFSA (Free Application for Federal Student Aid) and the College Scholarship Service (CSS) PROFILE FORM.
-ALL colleges will want the FAFSA (available only to U.S. citizens and permanent residents); some will also want the CSS/PROFILE.
+The financial aid process for undergraduate students centers around two forms: the Free Application for Federal Student Aid (FAFSA) and the College Scholarship Service (CSS) Profile.
+All colleges will want the FAFSA (available only to US citizens and permanent residents); some will also want the CSS Profile.
 There are several types of aid: scholarships, grants, loans, and work-study.
+For graduate study, it generally depends on the program and university chosen and whether they offer grants or scholarships to graduate students.
+Students will file the FAFSA and in many cases a supplemental form from the universities where they’ve been admitted.